Azure/azure-sdk-for-net/CONTRIBUTING.md

 1. Fork the [Azure REST API Specs](https://github.com/azure/azure-rest-api-specs) repository
 2. Create your Swagger specification for your HTTP API.
 For more information see [Introduction to Swagger - The World's Most Popular Framework for APIs](https://swagger.io)
 3. Install the latest version of AutoRest.
 For more info on getting started with AutoRest, see the [AutoRest repository](https://github.com/Azure/autorest)
-4. **RECOMMENDED**: Create a branch in your fork of the Azure SDK for .NET.
+4. **MANDATORY**: Create a topic branch in your fork of the Azure SDK for .NET; this is where your changes will be made.
 5. Generate the code.
 See [Generating Client Code](#generating-client-code) below.
 6. **MANDATORY**: Add or update tests for the newly generated code.
 7. Once added to the Azure SDK for .NET, build your local package using [client](#client-libraries) or [management](#management-libraries) library instructions shown in the above sections.